ElineMaaikedeWeerd/ElineMaaikedeWeerd/README.md

 - 👋 Hi, I’m @ElineMaaikedeWeerd
-- :star: I'm a PhD candidate in theoretical cosmology at Queen Mary, University of London, UK :uk:
+- :star: I'm a PhD candidate in theoretical cosmology at Queen Mary, University of London, UK
 - 👀 I’m interested in relativistic corrections to the galaxy bispectrum and its detectability in next-generation LSS surveys
 - 📫 I'm @linuscosinus on most social media, and you can find more info and contact details on my [website](https://emdeweerd.com)